-The word translated "exercise" in our text is "gumnazo" from which we get our English word "gymnasium".
-In a radio interview I did with Dr. Cooper many years ago, he told me that his wife was in better physical condition than "Mr. Texas".
-Only building massive muscles does little for your heart, lungs, and circulatory system.
+Obviously, building massive muscles does little for your heart, lungs, and circulatory system.
+Aerobic exercise, however, involves all three.
 Aerobic exercise involves such sustained activity that your lungs are cleansed, and your heart beats fast enough to purge your circulatory system.
-To be healthy there is no substitute for regular exercise.
+To be healthy there is no substitute for regular aerobic exercise.

 But now let us consider again Paul's inspired advice to Timothy.
 Physical exercise only profits a little.
 No matter how hard we try to live, we are all still going to die.
 Spiritual exercise, by comparison, is "profitable unto all things, having promise of life that now is, and of that which is to come".
-There is a certain sadness involved in seeing overweight people go to an early grave because they refused discipline and exercise.
-This sadness pales into insignificance, however, by comparison to the destiny that slothful people will face at the Judgement (Matt.
-25:26).
+There is a certain sadness involved in seeing any go to an early grave because